mtaborda/chalten/docs/Chalten.md

                                                     just the offset between zones"
 ```

-## How reliable is the model?
+## How reliable is the model

 The model was developed using Test Driven Development (TDD) and it has more than
 1600 tests.
 The tests cover a 100 % of the model’s code.

-## What are the Smalltalks where it runs?
+## What are the Smalltalks where it runs

 The model has been tested and works on Pharo, VisualAge, Squeak, GemStone and
 VisualWorks.
 Surely also runs in Dolphin and Smalltalk-X.
 Anyone is invited to port it to any other Smalltalk dialect.
 The last version is always available first for Pharo.

-## Are you going to port it to other languages?
+## Are you going to port it to other languages

 It could be a nice challenge.
 I think Python, Ruby or Groovy could be one of the
 firsts tries.

-## Are there other models of the same problem?
+## Are there other models of the same problem

 Yes there are other models, like Chronology, but neither so powerful like this one.

-## Why did you created a new implementation instead of using an existing one?
+## Why did you created a new implementation instead of using an existing one

 At the time we wrote this model, there were no implementation that we liked.
 The Smalltalk implementation was not enough and Chronology did not satisfy our needs.